 Compensation is very important in appraiser recruitment and retention, and in job satisfaction.
 You want your appraisers to feel that they’re fairly compensated for their work.

-When comparing fee firms with yours, be sure to find out if their appraisers are employees or independent contractors, as this is one of the main differences.
+When comparing other firms with yours, be sure to find out if their appraisers are employees or independent contractors, as this is one of the main differences.
 Also, find out what benefits are offered.

 To find out what individual firms are paying, call them on the phone when they advertise, or talk to their employees or independent contractors.
 Sometimes an owner will share data with you.
 Exchanging ideas and information is a big part of networking.